fossasia/pslab-scripts/README.md

 #### Accessing the Raspberry Pi via SSH

 An [SSH access](https://itsfoss.com/ssh-into-raspberry/) can be more convenient, as there is no additional cabling needed.
 However, to establish this connection, the Raspberry Pi needs to be in the same WiFi network as the connecting laptop.
 If that is not the case yet, there is no way around connecting the Raspi to a monitor first, in oder to set up this WiFi connection, as the Raspberry Pi Zero W does not have a LAN port.
 Also, the network specific IP address of the Raspberry Pi needs to be known.
+It can be retrieved by executing the command "ifconfig" in the Raspi's terminal while having it connected to a monitor.
+The IP address can then usually be found in the "wlan0" paragraph and is formatted in a "000.000.000.000" pattern.

 As the Raspi is currently connected to its very own WiFi Hotspot, an access via SSH is easily possible: